jarrodtky/bachelordegree-capstone/Capstone2_FinalReport_PowerBI/README.md

 Instructions:
 - Open using PowerBI.
 - All visualization will be displayed.
-- All data came from Excel file.
+- All data came from Excel files.
 --------------------------------------------------------------